 There are components of failure to yield laws that detail why these laws must be followed and how doing so can prevent catastrophic outcomes.
 It is interesting to note that both drivers as well as pedestrians, are bound by these laws.

-As with so many other types of car accidents, those created by a failure to yield to pedestrians and other vehicles
+As with so many other types of car accidents, those created by a failure to yield to pedestrians and other vehicles is completely preventable.
+By following the rules of the road and the law as a whole, many problems and crises can be averted.

 In addition to being mindful of the rules of the road as well as the drivers and walkers with whom we commute, it is also important to remain aware of road signs and lights.
 If vehicles appear to not be yielding when it is clear that they should, it's possible that incorrect signage is leading them to do so.
 By doing your civic duty and contacting the Orange County Public Works division when you notice broken traffic signs, burnt out lights, and malfunctioning traffic signals, you may be saving countless lives.